-ARTICLE 8.
+ARTICLE 7.
 CITY RIGHTS & RESPONSIBILITIES

-City retains, solely and exclusively, all the rights, powers and authority exercised and held prior to the execution of this MOU, except as expressly limited by a specific Page 7 of Exhibit A to Reso.
-No. 2017-279 provision of this MOU.
+City retains, solely and exclusively, all the rights, powers and authority exercised and held prior to the execution of this MOU, except as expressly limited by a specific provision of this MOU.
 Without limiting the generality of the foregoing, the rights, powers, and authority retained solely and exclusively by City and not abridged herein, include but are not limited to the following, subject to the requirements of this MOU and/or any provision of law whether it be statutory or judicial: